Golf Tutorials

 • Listen More, Talk Less: On the first couple of holes, stay quiet and reserved.
 Let the player initiate the conversation.
 This will give you clues about their personality.

 • Know when to offer advice: Don’t give swing advice unless you're explicitly asked.
-Your job is strategy, not swing coaching.
-Stay in your lane, but if you notice that the wind switched directions just as they are about to swing, it's good to speak up.
+Stay in your lane, but if you notice changes like wind direction, it's good to speak up.

 On-Course Psychology